On-Campus Student Employment

 Students work in almost every University department and office, as well as for student organizations.
 Despite the ongoing coronavirus pandemic, there are still many employment opportunities across campus, in the neighboring community, and now, more so than ever, virtually.

 - Search our online employment portal Handshake (positions typically begin appearing mid-August and mid-January as faculty and staff return to campus)

 - View a list of campus departments and centers that hire students

 Bookstore, Bon Appetit, and Starbucks

-The Bookstore, Dining Services, and Starbucks are not considered campus employers.
+The Bookstore, Bon Appetit / Dining Services, and Starbucks are not considered on campus employers for Butler.
 Each organization exists outside the University and handles its own hiring through the websites for Follet's Bookstore, Bon Appetit, and Starbucks Careers.
-If you're interested in applying for these jobs, please apply online and/or ask to speak with the appropriate store manager about job openings.
+If you're interested in applying for these jobs, please apply online and/or ask to speak with the appropriate store manager about job openings:

 Resume, Cover Letter, and Interview Assistance